-- Conducting research and study activities and expressing opinions to address issues that are common to the member societies (e.g. the revision of laws, etc.). - Research on cooperative insurance theory conducted by the "Research Committee on Cooperative Insurance Theory," comprised mainly of researchers. - Keeping track of trends in the cooperative/commercial insurance business and exchanging information.
+- Conducting research and study activities and expressing opinions to address common issues to the member societies (e.g. the revision of laws, etc.). - Research on cooperative insurance theory conducted by the "Research Committee on Cooperative Insurance Theory," comprised mainly of researchers. - Keeping track of trends in the cooperative/commercial insurance business and exchanging information. - Organizing business study workshops in order to provide the executives and employees of the member with information of international and domestic issues which affect cooperative insurance.